jdowning/puppet-rbenv/README.md

 ## Vagrant

 You can also test this module in a Vagrant box.
-There are two box definitons included in the Vagrant file for CentOS and Ubuntu testing.
+There are two box definitons included in the Vagrant file for CentOS, Debian, and Ubuntu testing.
 You will need to use `librarian-puppet` to setup
 dependencies:

     bundle install